StarLoco/StarLoco/README.md

 ## Introduction

-During this tutorial, we will install multiple softwares necessary for the proper functioning of the emulator.
+During this guide, we'll install multiple softwares necessary for the proper functioning of the emulator.
 These installations will be done by command line entry under PowerShell.

 List of the softwares :